The 2015 Public Law Section Student Writing Competition

 Please direct any questions about the contest to Rachel Sommovilla (510) 620-6506 or Scott Smith at (949) 263-6561.

 The winner will receive a $2,000 cash prize from the Public Law Section and will have his or her article published in the Public Law Journal.
-The winner also will be recognized at the Ronald M. George Public Lawyer of the Year Award reception sponsored by the Public Law Section at the State Bar’s Annual Meeting in San Diego in September 2014.
+The winner also will be recognized at the Ronald M. George Public Lawyer of the Year Award reception sponsored by the Public Law Section at the State Bar’s Annual Meeting in Anaheim in October 2015.
 The Public Law Section will pay the winner’s reasonable transportation and hotel accommodation expenses for two nights to attend the award reception.